-Research Expertise: Information technology, data mining, e-marketing, e-commerce
+Research Expertise: Information technology, data mining, e-marketing and e-commerce

-Associate Professor Catherine Yang focuses her research on business intelligence, data mining methods for business applications, big data, search advertising, online shopping patterns analysis, service marketing, segmentation, user profiling, etc. Her research has been published in top-tier journals in information systems, marketing, and computer science, including Marketing Science, INFORMS Journal on Computing, IEEE Transactions on Knowledge and Data Engineering, and ACM Transactions on Database Systems.
+Associate Professor Catherine Yang focuses her research on business intelligence, data mining methods for business applications, big data, search advertising, online shopping patterns analysis, service marketing, segmentation and user profiling.
+Her research has been published in top-tier journals in information systems, marketing and computer science, including Marketing Science, INFORMS Journal on Computing, IEEE Transactions on Knowledge and Data Engineering and ACM Transactions on Database Systems.

 Instead of holding customers captive in an idled plane on a tarmac during unforeseen delays, airlines should give passengers the choice to leave or stay—and compensate them either way.

 A study conducted by UC Davis researchers concludes airlines should give passengers options if flights are delayed on the tarmac.
 In addition to enhancing convenience, researchers said offering passengers the option to deplane and reboard or cancel or change tickets could stave off costly government regulation and increase customer loyalty, ultimately improving airline profits.